Why 'Just Stop Looking' Doesn't Work (And What Does)

 Stop trying to "just stop."
 Start building a life where porn doesn't fit anymore.

-3. Identify your #1 trigger time
+- Identify your #1 trigger time — when do you most often struggle?

 Let's Get Real